codeship/modelist/README.md

 // What if you want to change the name before folding entry.map(e => e.name.toUpperCase()).fold() //= 'Banana'

-// What happened here is, that we actually only took one value of the object and transformed id.
-We can still fold it as we returned another Entry
+// What happened here is, that we actually only took one value of the object
+// and transformed it.
+We can still fold it afterwards as we receive a wrapped Entry.
 // This gives you full control over the flow of what's happening with your entries
 ```

 You can actually add custom methods for your entries, so let's see how to configure the model.